 The town’s directory suggests Albert was a clerk at John W.’s store, though I saw at least one mention in the paper that referred to this business as “Gross Bros.”
 There was clearly only one Gross store in Homestead at this period, and it was at that corner. ↩

 This Aaron and his family are all buried in Greensburg, supporting the information the uncle gave the Office of Jewish War Records.
 The Veterans’ Compensation Application for this Aaron gives his address at the time he entered the army as Dubois, matching The Soldiers of the Great War entry for an Aaron Cohen of Dubois who died in the war.
 There are no draft cards for an Aaron Cohen in Dubois or anywhere near there, but the draft card for the Homestead Aaron Cohen gives the same birth location as the Veterans’ Compensation file, and the location of this family in the 1900 census is approximate to that location.
-And so on… the records all link up together. ↩
+And so on… the records all link up together.
+Though I was briefly confounded by the seemingly duplicate mention of another A. Cohen listed in some synagogue records, this is Alex Cohen of New Kensington, fiancé of Joseph Lasdusky’s niece Rose Marks. ↩

 Though the book Soldiers of the Great War listed him under Baltimore, MD.
 His sister moved there in the 1920s; perhaps that is how the confusion arose? ↩